 For too long the West has responded to these various outrages by offering Iran little more than meek compliance, plus a clean slate the moment any one crisis is resolved.

-Now we are again beseeching Iran to . . . to what?
+Now we again appear to be beseeching Iran to . . . do what?
 Comply?
 Give up?
 Co-operate?
 Roll over and play dead?
 Show good faith?
 Let’s see a show of hands — how many think Iran is planning to throw in the towel?
 By all accounts Iran appears to be doing a good job playing the shrieking four-year-old holding her thirtysomething dad hostage.
-(Yes, we are simplifying a bit, and no, we’re not editorializing about Iran.)
+(Yes, we are simplifying a bit.)

-Now, back to youthwork.
-Spend one week in any school — rural, urban, or suburban.
-Mix with the identity groups.
-Listen.
-Watch with eyes, heart, and spirit.
-Is there any question our students are under siege?
+Now, back to our own lives.
+Think about the students in whatever high schools are near your church.
+If you were to spend one week in any school — rural, urban, or suburban — and mix with the identity groups, what would you see?
+If you were watching the eyes, listening to the conversations, discerning the spirit of the group, would you have any doubt that our students are under siege?
 The Enemy is wreaking havoc.
-The Enemy who is stronger than us, but no match for our Lord Jesus Christ.
+The Enemy who may be stronger than us, but is no match for our Lord Jesus Christ.

-So let’s intervene.
+Let’s intervene.
 Reflect on our position in Christ.
 Speak to one another about The Sovereign God, The Lamb who was slain, and The Holy Spirit who intercedes, quickens, and convicts.
-Use the Word, learning to apply it with care, compassion, and courage.
+Use the Word, learning to apply it through prayer, with care, compassion, and courage.
 Pray.
 Love.
-And so forth.
+Care.